SINF-FEUP/SINFSimulators/README.md

 Please replace this string for the following:

-gcc -Wall -o "%e" "%f" sinf_interface.o
+gcc -Wall -o "%e" "%f" sinf_interfaces.o

 Now, if you build your application is Geany IDE, you should be able to run it the same way as before.
 Finally, in order to execute the sinf_application, you should execute the following command in the terminal: